 Obviously, everyone knows the general rule for any plumbing work that, first of all, we need to stop the water supply.
 You will easily find the shut-off valve underneath the sink.
 This step must be followed if you don’t want a flooded kitchen.
 There is no way to skip this step so keep in mind this chief rule.

 In case there are two different water lines for hot and cold water, turn both of the valves to block off the flow of the water to the faucet.
 Put a bucket or container under the sink to prevent any accidental overflow and fetch excess water if it remains.
-For double certainty, you can turn on the faucet to ensure the valves are shut off correctly.
+For double certainty, you can turn to ensure the valves are shut off correctly.

 Step 2: Release the pressure of the valve